 - ½ teaspoon ground cardamom

 - ½ teaspoon ground allspice

 - Preheat oven to 350 degrees.
 Place muffin liners into a muffin tin and spray the liners with a little nonstick cooking spray.
 Set aside.
 This makes 15-18 large muffins or 60-70 mini muffins.
 Or one tray of each (which is what I did) If making mini muffins, spray the tin with vegetable spray.

 - In a large bowl, lightly beat the eggs.
 Stir in cereal, almond milk, oil and vanilla.
 Let stand 10 minutes; stir to break up cereal.

 - Meanwhile, place pecans on a baking sheet and toast them for 10 minutes, until crisp and fragrant.
 Remove from oven and roughly chop them.
 Set aside.

-- In a medium bowl whisk together the flour, baking powder, baking soda and salt.
-Set aside.
+- In a medium bowl whisk together the flour, baking powder, baking soda, sugar,cinnamon, cardamom, allspice and salt.

 - Add the dry ingredients to the wet ingredients and stir until just combined.